 All four species have similar stocky bodies and small, black eyes.
 The largest Eurasian badger is the European badger.
 They share their characteristic black mask with the Caucasian badger.

 They are nocturnal and will come out of their sett to feed after the sun has set.
-They are omnivores and are opportunistic feeders.
+They are omnivores and opportunistic feeders.
 They feed mainly on insects, especially earthworms, but will feed on carrion, birds, and small mammals,

 They live in burrows with multiple chambers and passages.
 More than one badger family may use the same setts in different years.

-The Asian badger is lighter in colour than the European badger, with brownish stripes rather than black.
+The Asian badger is lighter in color than the European badger, with brownish stripes rather than black.
 They can be found in Russia, Kazakhstan, Mongolia, China, and Korea.
 There are five subspecies of Asian badger.